hipe/tmx/autonomous_component_system/doc/issues/006-construction-composition-and-eventing.md

-two different event models have emerged "naturally" from the work. some concerns are sensitive to which model is being employed. to integrate these models into one unified model somehow would be nice, but is outside of the current scope.
+two different event models have emerged "naturally" from the work. some concerns are sensitive to which model is being employed. at writing we are making efforts to integrate these two models, but to be clear these two disparate models will never be "unified", because they each have a distinct applicability.

-in the "cold" eventmodel, components are themselves not "bound" to a custodian. we might call such a component a "cold-entity", meaning it models business data and nothing else.
+in the "cold" eventmodel, components are themselves not "bound" to a custodian. we might call such a component a "cold-entity", meaning it models business data and nothing else (no event bindings).

 if the cold component exposes itself to operations in some way (like an [#002] `edit` (mutation) method), it typically recognizes